If you want to have more motivation, it’s important that you stop thinking of motivation in the way you’ve been taught.

 This might seem like a joke, but the facts are undeniable: there are countless studies showing how making a commitment—and preferably writing down your intentions in specific details—make it much more likely that you’ll not only stay on task but also achieve your goals.

 During the next week, I will partake in at least 20 minutes of vigorous exercise on [DAY] at [TIME OF DAY] at/in [PLACE].

-The examples are everywhere.
-For diet compliance, researchers from Norway found that those that formulate a plan for their diet eat healthier.
+Other research, such as work done in Norway, found that those that formulate a plan for their diet eat healthier.

-When you make your goal simple, clear, and easy to follow, you reinforce behaviors that make success a more likely option.
+You still have to work hard, put in the effort, and stay consistent.
+But, when you make your goal simple, clear, and easy to follow, you reinforce a process that makes success a more likely option.